greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="autovacuum"></a>autovacuum

-When enabled, Greenplum Database starts up the autovacuum daemon -- which operates at the database level.
-Once the daemon is running, all databases have their catalog tables automatically vacuumed and their catalog and user tables automatically analyzed.
+When enabled, Greenplum Database starts up the autovacuum daemon, which operates at the database level.
+After the daemon is running, all databases have their catalog tables automatically vacuumed and their catalog and user tables automatically analyzed.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|